 - Very skilled testers are needed for the Protocol testing which would demand high salaries.

 There are a lot of tools available in the market.
 Some of them are given below:

 - TTCN: TTCN is basically a programming language that is used for test case design and implementation in Protocol testing.
 It can be used to define the test scenarios, test variables, test steps, timers, etc whatever is required for complete test case creation.
-TTCN can be used in various fields like mobile communication, smart cards, Internet Protocols but in Protocol testing is used to test behavioral responses.
+TTCN can be used in various fields like mobile communication, smart cards, Internet Protocols but Protocol testing is used to test behavioral responses.

 The above article clearly describes Protocol testing and its importance in the field of testing.
-As this is very new and different from other testing, it would be interesting for a person freaky to learn new things.
-It is recommended in order to get the in-depth knowledge of Protocol testing, one must go through the various tools and use them by yourself so that exact working would be more clear.
+As this is very new and different from another testing, it would be interesting for a person freaky to learn new things.
+It is recommended in order to get in-depth knowledge of Protocol testing, one must go through the various tools and use them by yourself so that exact working would be more clear.